Tools for Implementing ELR in Oregon

 Laboratory Reporting Requirements

-- Enterobacteriaceae family isolates found to be non-susceptible to any carbapenem antibiotic (see new CRE poster for details).
+- Enterobacteriaceae family isolates found to be non-susceptible to any carbapenem antibiotic - see CRE poster (pdf) for details.
 Genera to exclude from CRE ELR: Proteus, Providencia, Morganella, or Pseudomonas.

 - Hepatitis E